 This winter I concentrated on upgrading a few decoders and adding keep alive circuits.
 A good project but not anything to show here.Then, this summer I started a new project.
-I had a few double door boxcars (know in that era as Automobile Cars) so I decide to run an auto parts train and gathered them all up.
+I had a few double door boxcars (known in that era as Automobile and/or Furniture Cars) so I decide to run an auto parts train and gathered them all up.
 And then I decide I wanted this train to be as prototypically correct as was possible without going to extremes.

 Here is that first train rolling through Gaviota.
 At that time I knew that two of the cars were not models of anything the SP had but I kept these two wood cars in the train for sentimental reasons.
 They were among the very first kits I put together for my future railroad in 1981 or 2